cherattk/event-server/README.md

 ### Event Server
 An HTTP PubSub Server with GUI.

-:warning: This project is work in progress.
-See [project's todo List](https://github.com/cherattk/event-server/projects/1).
-Any contribution is welcomed.
+:warning: This project is work in progress, any contribution is welcomed.

 ### Requirement:
   - Nodejs